SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 direction and selecting it.
 For a more detailed break down of bindings, please see chapter 03.

-### Requires Click

-This setting is only available for touch pads in dpad mode.

-This is a binary Off or On setting, that determines if you need to click the touch pad in order to send the directional input.

-*[ Mennenth's Notes: The benefits to having it On is that you can touch anywhere on the pad without sending input.
-Touching becomes like selecting and clicking becomes like confirming.
-This can be helpful in certain situations, however...  because the touch pad uses your thumbs location in order to determine which input to send anyway, requiring the click is an extra step that slows down the rate at which you can make inputs.
-On top of this, because the touch pads have only a single physical button beneath their center requiring the click can make transitioning from one direction to another without stopping input first can feel incredibly weird as the button is already pressed at that point; you'll get no additional feedback from the button, and transitioning can be a bit more difficult due to the added friction from the force of your thumb pressing into the pad.
-All things considered, I would recommend turning it off.
-It will feel weird at first, but once you get the hang of it your skill ceiling will be higher. ]*

 ### Layout:

 This setting is available to all input devices, however not every layout is available to every input device; exceptions will be noted.

 #### 8 Way (Overlap)

-available to all input devices

 This layout divides the xy coordinates like a pizza or a pie would typically be divided, into 8 wedge shaped slices.
 A slice is at each cardinal for 4, and then each diagonal for 4 more.

-*[ Mennenth's Notes: This layout works best when the dpad has been rebound to WASD for kbm only games, or for niche situations such as moving abxy to the Steam Controllers right touch pad. ]*

 #### 4 Way (No Overlap)

-available to all input devices

 This layout is similar to 8 way, only it lacks the diagonals.

-*[ Mennenth's Notes: This layout works best when the game only uses the dpad for things like menu navigation or 4 way quick weapon swap like in the Borderlands games or load out swapping like in the Dark Souls games.
-Also for 2d games that only have 4 way movement, such as Baba is You.
-By removing the diagonals, it helps prevent accidental inputs. ]*

 #### Cross Gate

-available to all input devices

 When applied to devices with xy coordinates, it divides them in a tic tac toe board shape, or a square 3 by 3 grid.

 When applied to traditional dpads or button pads, it has some extra code for handling hysteresis/debouncing of the buttons for more reliable dpad function.

-*[ Mennenth's Notes: This is the premier layout for when the dpad is a primary control for the game; movement in 2d platformers and fighting games come to mind.
-Because of the grid shaped divisions for the zones, it has consistent spacing between opposing directions; ie no matter where your thumb is on the up and down axis, the distance between left and right remains the same.
-If in 8 way mode, the distance between left and right actually changes depending on where your thumb is on the up and down.
-Consistent distances facilitates developing the muscle memory needed to use an xy coordinate input device as a dpad. ]*

 #### Analog Emulation